 10. Serves as a Gluten Alternative

-Teff is a gluten-free grain, so people with celiac disease or gluten intolerance can add teff to their gluten sensitivity diet and take advantage of its health benefits.
+Teff is a gluten-free grain, so people with celiac disease or gluten intolerance can safely add teff to their gluten-free diet and take advantage of its health benefits.
 Celiac disease is a serious digestive disorder that’s increasing around the world.
 When a person has celiac disease, gluten causes an immune reaction that targets the intestinal villi.
 These finger-like projections are responsible for nutrient absorption, and the damage flattens the villi over time.
-The disease is linked to malnutrition, and it affects every symptom of the body.
+The disease is linked to issues like malnutrition and can cause a long list of adverse effects on health.

-Some common symptoms of celiac disease or gluten intolerance include abdominal bloating or pain, anxiety, joint or bone pain, canker sores, constipation, infertility, skin rashes, vomiting, foul-smelling or fatty stool, and chronic diarrhea.
-A gluten intolerance is 30 times more prevalent than celiac disease.
+Some common symptoms of celiac disease or gluten intolerance include abdominal bloating or pain, anxiety, joint or bone pain, canker sores, constipation, infertility, skin rashes, vomiting, foul-smelling or fatty stool and chronic diarrhea.
+Gluten intolerance is also considered significantly more prevalent than celiac disease.

-To overcome gluten sensitivity, try to go gluten-free for a while so your intestinal villi can recover, and then slowly introduce wheat products again to a lesser degree.
-If your body displays similar reactions after adding gluten back into your body, you may have a more severe intolerance that requires avoiding gluten altogether.
-Teff is a great alternative to wheat, so experiment with this tiny grain or other gluten-free grains like quinoa, and pay close attention to the way your body reacts to the change.
+To overcome gluten sensitivity, try going gluten-free for a while so your intestinal villi can recover and then slowly introduce wheat products back into your diet.
+If you experience similar reactions after consuming gluten, you may have a more severe intolerance that requires avoiding it altogether.
+Teff is a great alternative to wheat, so experiment with this tiny grain or other gluten-free grains like quinoa and pay close attention to the way your body reacts to the change.

 How to Use Teff

-Cooking teff is similar to quinoa; it cooks quickly and it’s very easy.
+So how do you cook teff?
+Cooking teff is similar to quinoa; it cooks quickly, and it’s very easy.
 Here’s how to cook the grain:

-- Add 1 cup of teff and 3 cups of water to a medium-sized pot.
+- Add one cup of teff and three cups of water to a medium-sized pot.

 - When the water boils, turn down the heat to a simmer and cover the pot with a lid.